top of page

 A measure of intelligence

-WPPSI-IV (ages 2.5 to 7),
+WPPSI-IV (ages 2.5 to 7)

-WISC-V (ages 6.5 to 17)
+WISC-V (ages 6 to 16)

-WAIS-IV (ages 18+)
+WAIS-IV (ages 16+)

-A measure of achievement
+A measure of academic achievement and social-emotional behavioural functioning

 Common academic problems include poor reading comprehension, difficulty putting words to paper, and poor math calculation skills.

-Behavioural checklists (BASC-3, Conners, CAARS)
+Behavioural checklists (BASC-3, Conners CBRS, Conners-4)

-Computerized measures (CPT, CATA, IVA-AE-2)
+Computerized measures (CPT, CATA, IVA-2)

-Measures of executive functioning (BRIEF2)
+Measures of executive functioning (BRIEF-2)

 Measures of neuropsychological functioning (NEPSY)